 Homemade Face Mask for Acne

 Mix ingredients together using non-metal utensils until a paste forms.
-Apply paste evenly across face.
-Leave on for about 30 minutes.
-Mask should completely dry before removing.
+Apply paste evenly across face and let sit until it dries, about 30 minutes.
+If you have more sensitive skin, consider only leaving it on for 10-15 minutes.

 Tips and Tricks